bekk/bekk-christmas/post/kotlin/wip-coroutines-asynchronous-flow.md

 The previous code example which returned a channel of images now returns a flow of images.
 It uses other words, but looks very similar to the previous example, so what is really the difference?🤔

 A huge difference is that `imagesFlow` is just a reference to the `flow` it does not start the flow like the call to `channelOfImages()` further up does.
 The flow is not activated until `.collect {…}` is called.
-So if we now get an exception in the code calling to collect the flow, or we for some other reason don't call `.collect {…}` our code will run fine.
+If we now get an exception in the code calling to collect the flow, or we for some other reason don't call `.collect {…}` our code will run fine.

 Because of this, we can be certain that we do not have any open coroutines doing nothing as a result of the call to `flowOfImages()`.
-This is why, unlike hot channels we call kotlin flow entities cold❄️
+This is why we call Kotlin flow entities cold:snowflake:.
+Cold flows, hot channels.

 Flow also have this builder called `flowOf()` where the input parameter is some collection.
 In the following example we compare the `Collection` approach to the `Flow` approach.